Mighel881/GEIR/README.md

 *giverole <device model> - Adds/removes the device model role from the user

+[[tweak]] - Gives you information about the first result with that name.
+Can be used everywhere in a sentence

+*search <tweak> - Gives you the top 10 results with that query

+*tweak <tweak> - Gives you all results with the tweak name you provided in an interactive embed message!
+(Takes time to load)

 # Important Note!
 GEIR creates roles for all compatible devices, and it will *not* remove them when you delete it.
 Even if you delete a role, it will recreate it after a day.